-While obstructive sleep apnea may contribute to high blood pressure, evidence to date shows only a correlation, not causation.
-This means that, though studies have found a clear association between these conditions, researchers are still learning about the ways in which OSA may lead to hypertension.
+Obstructive sleep apnea (OSA) is associated with a number of potential health complications, including high blood pressure.
+However, evidence to date shows only a correlation, not causation, and researchers are still learning about the ways in which OSA may lead to hypertension.
+Fortunately, evidence suggests that, in addition to improving sleep, treating OSA may help lower blood pressure.

 How Sleep Apnea Causes High Blood Pressure